hpi-dhc/PharMe-Annotations/README.md

 be adopted.
 (And yes, this could be automated with a workflow, but I currently don't have time for this.)_

-_Special case: `additional_drugs.json`_.
-These are drugs without guidelines that are needed in PharMe, e.g., for drug-drug interactions.
+The file `additional_drugs.json` defines drugs without guidelines that are needed in PharMe, e.g., for drug-drug interactions.
 Empty annotations will be created to comply with the `CpicRecommendation` in Anni.

-RxCUIs will be added using the Rx API.
+RxCUIs for all manual additions will be added using the Rx API.

+Manual additions to CPIC guidelines – for medications that explicitly have no recommendations or recommendations that cannot be processed in PharMe – can be made by adding to the `recommendationless_CPIC.json`.
+In the app, the standard "more data is needed" message will be shown, however, in contrast to additional drugs an empty recommendation **with a source URL** will be created.
+Either phenotypes and implications can be given or a list of genes that will be used to create "All" phenotypes and empty implications.

+Manual additions to the crawled FDA content (e.g., for guidelines with multiple rows) can be made by adding to the `manual_FDA.json` file.

 ### Crawl FDA Associations